 A cookie is a small file placed on your computer hard drive that helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

-There are two main kinds of cookies: session cookies and persistent cookies.
-Session cookies only last for the duration of your visit to the website and are deleted from your computer when you close the browser.
-Persistent cookies outlast user sessions and remain stored on your computer until deleted or until they reach their expiry date.
+- Session cookies only last for the duration of your visit to the website and are deleted from your computer when you close the browser.

-Most browsers allow you to reject all cookies, while some browsers allow you to reject just third party cookies.
+Most browsers allow you to reject all cookies, while some browsers allow you to reject just third-party cookies.

 Cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.

 Cookies are specific to the server that created them and cannot be accessed by other servers, which means they cannot be used to track your movements around the web.
 Although they can be used to store information which may identify a computer, they cannot be used to identify you personally.